-Subtext & Discourse | Art World Podcast
+Subtext and Discourse | Art World Podcast

 The art world and associated market are famously opaque and can at times be exclusive.
 Berlin based gallery director and educator Michael Dooney speaks with artists, curators and other professionals who share their personal experiences of this unique field.
 If you have ever felt unsure about walking into a gallery, wish to understand more about creativity or better understand how this complex industry works, then tune in every second Monday to hear the insightful conversations with these inspiring individuals.